Diablo Canyon Power Plant: Post-Fukushima developments

 On June 2, 2011, the NRC announced that it would delay the environmental part of the re-licensing application but that it had completed the safety portion.
 A few days later, the Atomic Safety Licensing Board (ASLB) indicated that it would defer adjustment of the adjudicatory schedule of the four contentions brought by San Luis Obispo Mothers for Peace (SLOMFP), a community-based anti-nuclear organization, accordingly.
 The ASLB made no findings regarding the merits of the contentions; both PG&E and SLOMFP claimed these developments as victories.

-S. David Freeman, a former general manager of the Sacramento Municipal Utility District for four years, criticized the continued operation of Diablo Canyon, calling nuclear power the "most expensive and dangerous source of energy on Earth."
-According to Freeman, Diablo Canyon and the since-closed San Onofre nuclear plant are both "disasters waiting to happen: aging, unreliable reactors sitting near fault zones on the fragile Pacific Coast, with millions or hundreds of thousands of Californians living nearby."